darvin/ChatGPTDOS/TOOLS.md

 'SRC/TOOLS/manifest_create.py.md'
 """
-script takes a directory as an argument, if its not passed - it uses current working directory. it iterates over all files in directory recursively. it creates json file, containing full path to ".*.md" files in the directory as a keys, and dictionaries with key `out`: $OUT_FILENAME as a values. $OUT_FILENAME is a file name with ".md" from the end removed.
+script takes a directory as an argument, if its not passed - it uses current working directory. it iterates over all files in directory recursively. it creates json file, containing full path to ".*.md" (note the double extension: `file.c.md` matches, `file.md` - doesn't) files in the directory as a keys, and dictionaries with key `out`: $OUT_FILENAME as a values. $OUT_FILENAME is a file name with ".md" from the end removed.

 for example, for directory with contents: